DV

 Which has performed better historically, SOXL or TQQQ?

-Over the past 10 years, SOXL has compounded at 60.13% a year, ahead of TQQQ at 43.80%.
-TQQQ has been the steadier holding, though — annualized volatility of 59.9% against 113.7% for SOXL.
+SOXL has outpaced TQQQ over the trailing twelve months, posting a 338.70% total return against 55.74%.
+The lead holds up over 10 years too: SOXL has compounded at 47.38% a year, against 40.15% for TQQQ.
+TQQQ has been the steadier holding, though — annualized volatility of 60.7% against 117.3% for SOXL.
 Figures are total returns: price change plus every distribution reinvested.
 Past performance does not guarantee future results.

 More comparisons to explore